 I adapt the Generalised Method of Moments to deal with nonlinear models in which a finite number of isolated parameter values satisfy the moment conditions.
-To do so, I initially study the closely related limiting class of first-order underidentified models, whose expected Jacobian is rank deficient but not necessarily 0.
-In both cases, my proposed procedures yield parameter estimators and underidentification tests within a standard asymptotically normal framework.
-I study models with and without separation of data and parameters.
-Finally, I illustrate the proposed inference procedures with a dynamic panel data model and a non-linear regression model for discrete data.
+I also study the closely related class of first-order underidentified models, whose expected Jacobian is rank deficient but not necessarily zero.
+In both cases, my proposed procedures exploit the underidentification structure to yield parameter estimators and underidentification tests within a standard asymptotically normal GMM framework.
+I study nonlinear models with and without separation of data and parameters.
+I also illustrate my proposed inference procedures with applications to production function estimation and dynamic panel data models.

 Keywords: Finite set, Generalised Method of Moments, Identification test.

 JEL: C10

-\This paper shares its origins with Arellano, Hansen and Sentana (2012).
+^{}This paper shares its origins with Arellano, Hansen and Sentana (2012).
 I am extremely grateful to Manuel Arellano and Lars Hansen for multiple discussions, suggestions and advice over the years we worked on extending Arellano, Hansen and Sentana (1999) to nonlinear situations.
-Gabriele Fiorentini, Arthur Lewbel and João Santos Silva were of great help with the examples mentioned in section 2.
-I have also benefited from the feedback provided by seminar participants at Alicante, Amsterdam, Austin, Boston University, CEMFI, Chicago, Harvard/MIT, Montreal, Penn and UCL, as well as conference audiences at ESEM 07 (Budapest) and CMES 18 (Shanghai).
-I thank Juan Carlos Ruíz García, Julio Gálvez and José Gutiérrez for able research assistance.
+Víctor Aguirregabiria, Gabriele Fiorentini, Arthur Lewbel and João Santos Silva were of great help with some of the examples.
+I have also benefited from the feedback provided by seminar participants at Alicante, Amsterdam, Austin, Boston University, Brown, CEMFI, Chicago, Harvard/MIT, Montreal, Penn, UCL and UCLA, as well as conference audiences at ESEM 07 (Budapest), CMES (Shanghai) and the CIREQ Conference in honour of Éric Renault (Montreal).
+I thank Juan Carlos Ruíz García, Julio Gálvez, José Gutiérrez and Maximiliano San Millán for able research assistance.
+I am also grateful to the editor (Serena Ng) and two anonymous referees for their useful feedback.
 Of course, the usual caveat applies.
 Financial support from the Spanish Ministries of Education & Science, Science & Innovation, and Economy & Competitiveness through grants SEJ 2005-08880, ECO 2008-00280 and ECO 2014-59262, respectively, is also gratefully acknowledged.